tedsteen/mbp-setup/README.md

 # Allow comments in the command line
 echo "setopt interactivecomments" >> ~/.zshrc

-# Now restart the terminal or source ~/.zshrc
+# Now restart the terminal
 ```

 ## Some apps